JuliaPOMDP/POMDPGifs.jl/README.md

 **Arguments:**
 - `m::Union{POMDP,MDP}`: the model to be simulated

 All other positional arguments, for instance a policy, updater, initial state, etc. will be fed to the `simulate` function.
-See [POMDPSimulators documentation](https://juliapomdp.github.io/POMDPSimulators.jl/latest/) for more info.
+See [POMDPTools Simulators documentation](https://juliapomdp.github.io/POMDPs.jl/stable/POMDPTools/simulators/) for more info.

 **Keyword Arguments**
 All keyword arguments are fed to the `GifSimulator` constructor.
 See its documentation for more info.